jvanirsel/sailboat/README.md

 ```sh
 100% tests passed, 0 tests failed out of 8
 ```
-Now, run an interactive pbs job and navigate back to the `gemini3d` directory
+Now, run an interactive PBS job,
 ```sh
 qsub -I -l walltime=1:00:00
 ```
-and run the tests
+and navigate back to the `gemini3d` directory.
+Then run the tests,
 ```sh
 ctest --test-dir build
 ```